-- 141. The FWS issued a biological opinion (BiOp) for Keystone XL on May 15, 2013.
-Consistent with the BA, the action area defined by FWS stretched from the border of the United States with Canada to Steele City, Nebraska.
-The BiOp addressed 11 of the 13 species the State Department included in the BA.
-The FWS concurred with the "no effect" and "not likely to adversely affect" findings.
-The FWS found the project may adversely affect but would not jeopardize the American burying beetle, and issued an ITS pursuant to ESA Section 7(b) for the beetle. - 142.
-In January 2014, the State Department published a Final Supplemental Environmental Impact Statement for Keystone XL ("2014 EIS"). - 143.
-In November 2015, citing the project's climate impacts and other significant threats to human health and the environment, the State Department found that Keystone XL was contrary to the national interest and denied TC Energy's application for a cross-border permit. - 144.
+- 105. In January 2012, the State Department denied the first permit application.
+TC Energy subsequently reapplied for a cross-border permit on May 4, 2012, but constructed the southern segment of Keystone XL as a separate project called the Gulf Coast Pipeline, which is now operational. - 106.
+In January 2014, the State Department published a Final Supplemental Environmental Impact Statement for Keystone XL ("2014 EIS"). - 107.
+In November 2015, citing the project's climate impacts and other significant threats to human health and the environment, the State Department found that Keystone XL was contrary to the national interest and denied TC Energy's application for a cross-border permit. - 108.
 On January 24, 2017, President Trump issued a presidential memorandum inviting TC Energy to reapply for a cross-border permit and directing the State Department to make a permitting decision within 60 days of TC Energy's submission.
-TC Energy subsequently submitted a new application.

-- 145. On March 23, 2017, the State Department found that Keystone XL "would serve the national interest" and issued TC Energy a cross-border permit.
-In issuing the permit, the State Department relied on the 2014 EIS to comply with NEPA. - 146.
-On November 20, 2017, the Nebraska Public Service Commission denied TC's application for its preferred route and instead approved the "Mainline Alternative" route.
-The Mainline Alternative route crosses several different water bodies and would be longer than the original preferred route, requiring an additional pump station and accompanying power line infrastructure.
-The 2014 EIS, the 2012 BA, and FWS's 2013 BiOp did not evaluate this route. - 147.
-On March 30, 2017, Plaintiffs in the instant case challenged the State Department's approval of Keystone XL as violating NEPA, the ESA, and the APA.
+TC Energy subsequently submitted a new application. - 109.
+On March 23, 2017, the State Department found that Keystone XL "would serve the national interest" and issued TC Energy a cross-border permit.
+In issuing the permit, the State Department relied on the 2014 EIS to comply with NEPA.

+- 110. On March 30, 2017, Plaintiffs in the instant case challenged the State Department's approval of Keystone XL as violating NEPA, the ESA, and the APA.
 See Complaint, N. Plains Res.
 Council v.
 Shannon, 17-cv-31-GF-BMM (D. Mont.), ECF No. 1.
 In orders dated August 15 and November 8, 2018, this Court held that the State Department violated NEPA and the APA by failing to evaluate new information regarding the impacts of Keystone XL, including the newly approved route in Nebraska, changes in oil markets, Keystone XL's climate change impacts, and the impacts of tar sands oil spills into waterways, and by discarding its prior factual findings on climate change to support its change in course on the cross-border permit.
 Partial Summ.
-J. Order Regarding NEPA Compliance, ECF

-No. 202; Order, ECF No. 211.
-The Court also found that the State Department and the FWS violated the ESA by failing to adequately evaluate oil spills.
+J. Order Regarding NEPA Compliance, ECF No. 202; Order, ECF No. 211.
+The Court also found that the State Department and the U.S. Fish and Wildlife Service violated the ESA by failing to adequately evaluate oil spills.
 Order, ECF No. 211.
 The Court vacated the State Department's Record of Decision, remanded to the State Department for preparation of a supplemental EIS, and enjoined project construction.
-Id.

-- 148. On March 29, 2019, while the Court's decisions were on appeal to the Ninth Circuit Court of Appeals, President Trump issued a new cross-border permit for Keystone XL in an effort to circumvent this Court's ruling.
-On June 7, 2019, the Ninth Circuit dismissed the case as moot, vacated the Court's opinions, and dissolved the injunction. - 149.
-In response to President Trump's issuance of a permit for Keystone XL, the State Department withdrew its 2012 BA on May 2, 2019 and requested that the FWS withdraw the 2013 BiOp.
-On the same day, the FWS withdrew the 2013 BiOp and ITS. - 150.
-Upon information and belief, the State Department is continuing to prepare a supplemental EIS that will address the deficiencies identified by this Court and that will be used to support the Bureau of Land Management's pending decision on the project's right-of-way permits needed under the Mineral Leasing Act, 30 U.S.C. § 185, and the Corps' pending decision on the project's crossing of the Missouri River pursuant to section 14 of the Rivers and Harbors Act, 33 U.S.C. § 408 ("Section 408 Permit").
+Id. - 111.
+On March 29, 2019, while the Court's decisions were on appeal to the Ninth Circuit Court of Appeals, President Trump issued a new cross-border permit for Keystone XL in an effort to circumvent this Court's ruling.
+On June 7, 2019, the Ninth Circuit dismissed the case as moot, vacated the Court's opinions, and dissolved the injunction.

+112. Upon information and belief, the State Department is continuing to prepare a supplemental EIS that will address the deficiencies identified by this Court and that will be used to support the Bureau of Land Management's pending decision on the project's right-of-way permits needed under the Mineral Leasing Act, 30 U.S.C. § 185, and the Corps' pending decision on the project's crossing of the Missouri River pursuant to section 14 of the Rivers and Harbors Act, 33 U.S.C. § 408 ("section 408 Permit").